 Squash, along with corn and beans, are believed to have originated in Mexico and Central America where they were eaten 7,500 years ago.

-- Summer squash are generally divided into four groups -- crookneck, zucchini (green and yellow), straightneck, and scallop (pattypan).
+- Summer squash is generally divided into four groups—crookneck, zucchini (green and yellow), straightneck, and scallop (pattypan).

 - They have thin, edible skins and soft seeds, and are high in vitamins A and C, and niacin.
 The tender flesh has a high water content, sweet and mild flavor, and requires little cooking.

 - For best flavor, choose small squash (4 to 6 ounces each) with blemish-free skin.
 They keep well refrigerated in a plastic bag for no more than five days.